Best Backpacking Mugs: The Top 6 of 2019

 But ultimately those are pretty minor complaints.
-For $10 you get a mug almost a full ounce lighter than the two double-wall titanium mugs we tested that insulates nearly as well.
+For not a lot of money you get a mug almost a full ounce lighter than the two double-wall titanium mugs we tested that insulates nearly as well.
 We’re impressed.

 Best Single-Wall Mug: Snow Peak Ti-Single 450 Mug